Tahskajuha/cryptScribe/README.md

 - [x] JWT-based token issuance with short lifetimes and minimal payload.
 - [x] Utilities library for the frontend.
 - [x] Separate signing keys for read and write tokens.

-### **TO-DO**
+- [x] Build a minimal markdown editor using react with a sync button and a key-input.
+- [x] Implement endpoints for read (GET via login/read token), write (POST with write token).
+- [ ] Implement reset password and reset encryption key endpoints.
 - [ ] Finish CLI auth flow.
 - [ ] Implement strict rate-limiting on all routes.
-- [ ] Build a minimal markdown editor using react with a sync button and a key-input.
-- [ ] Implement endpoints for read (GET via login/read token), write (POST with write token) and password reset.
 - [ ] CLI interface for reading/writing securely.
 - [ ] Prepare for .onion-compatible backend deployment (for both local and remote use).
 - [ ] Set up Vite build for Electron frontend.
 - [ ] Set up esbuild for CLI tool bundling.
 - [ ] Create a 'Usage' section in the README for both local and remote deployment instructions.
 - [ ] Add unified logging layer in the server.
-- [ ] UI for key regeneration (with warning + optional export)
+- [ ] UI for key regeneration (with warning + optional export).
-- [ ] Server-side endpoint for bulk-deletion of user-owned entries (triggered at key regeneration or manually).
-- [ ] Database update on key regen or password reset.

 ---